 The lower back is also called the lumbosacral area of the back.
 It is the part of the back between the bottom of the ribs and the top of the legs.

 Most of the lower back is made up from muscles that attach to, and surround, the spine.
 The spine is made up of many bones called vertebrae.
-The vertebrae are roughly circular and between each vertebra is a disc.
+The vertebrae are roughly cylindrical and between each vertebra is a disc.
 The discs between the vertebrae are a combination of a strong fibrous outer layer and a softer, gel-like centre.
 The discs act as shock absorbers and allow the spine to be flexible.

 Strong ligaments also attach to nearby (adjacent) vertebrae to give extra support and strength to the spine.
 The various muscles that are attached to the spine enable the spine to bend and move in various ways.